MILES: A short story by Aleksandr Beaudoin

-THE OBSERVER: A short story by Aleksandr Beaudoin (completed, releasing in 2021)
+THE OBSERVER: A short story by Aleksandr Beaudoin (releasing 2022)

-SYNOPSIS: Just as the ocean absorbs the stories of those on its shores, so does Emmett, a young boy with a fascination for investigating the lives of those around him, subjects with real narratives of their own.
-But of all the beings he studies, one question remains dominant as scenes play before him: do these humans feel lucky to be alive?
+SYNOPSIS: Just as the ocean absorbs the stories of those on its shores, so does Emmett, a young boy with a fascination for investigating the lives of those around him.
+But of all the beings he studies, one question remains dominant as countless scenes play before him: do these humans feel lucky to be alive?
 A question that floods his mind, staying with Emmett long after the water eventually subsides.

 Emmett found pleasure in the natural elements of the beach, but mostly he enjoyed how its vastness proved to be the perfect engine for his anthropological investigations.
 It was a setting so immense that it drove an inexplicable desire to marvel at humankind.
 Emmett would sit and stare at the rows of people, the desaturated spine of an unfinished novella on a shelf among vibrant and full novels.
 Himself shoved in the middle and almost forgotten, until there came a day when he would finally be seen, expanded upon, and finished – bright binding and all.
 A day when he would claim his true place on the shelf of humanity, finally having a dense and significant story of his own.